kiruthiganesan2020-blip/github-portfolio/README.md

-# 📚 Kiruthika Ganesan – Academic Articles Repository
+ Kiruthika Ganesan – Academic Articles Repository

 Welcome to my academic article collection.
 This repository includes writing, summaries, concept explanations, and subject-based articles created during my Bachelor of Pharmacy program.

 The purpose of this repository is to showcase my academic understanding, literature interpretation, and ability to communicate scientific concepts clearly.

----An enthusiastic pharmacy graduate with experience in academic writing, literature review, and conceptual interpretation across pharmacology, pharmaceutics, and analytical sciences.
+An enthusiastic pharmacy graduate with experience in academic writing, literature review, and conceptual interpretation across pharmacology, pharmaceutics, and analytical sciences.
 I aim to present scientific ideas in a structured and accessible manner.** you can use in your README or article:

-### **I am deeply interested in nutraceutical science and biotechnology-driven healthcare innovations.
-My focus lies in understanding how bioactive compounds, functional foods, and emerging biotechnological approaches can support disease prevention and therapeutic development.**
+### I am deeply interested in nutraceutical science and biotechnology-driven healthcare innovations.
+My focus lies in understanding how bioactive compounds, functional foods, and emerging biotechnological approaches can support disease prevention and therapeutic development.

 ## 🔬 **Pharmacology Articles**
 ### **1. Instrumental Approaches in Neuropharmacological Screening: A